liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/04-widget-pages/02-creating-widget-pages.markdown

 [TOC levels=1-4]

-Widget Pages are the classic type of page in @product@.
+Widget Pages are the classic type of page in @sharepoint@.
 They're simple to create and fill with content or functionality.
 You create a blank page, define a layout, and then add widgets to the layout.
 Widgets can display content or provide some tool or function for Users.

 ## Adding a Widget Page

-When you first start @product@ you get a widget page by default as your home page.
+When you first start @sharepoint@ you get a widget page by default as your home page.
 To create a new widget page,

 1. Go to *Site Administration* &rarr; *Site Builder* &rarr; *Pages*.